• Skip to primary navigation

 Sometimes even cutting a few minutes off meal prep, means dinner is ready sooner.
 Prep what you can the night before.

-• Cut up the chicken and store in a plastic zip top bag
+• Cut up the chicken and store in a plastic zip-top bag

 Kitchen tip

 Store leftover ginger root in the freezer.
-After using, just toss into a freezer bag and pop into the freezer.
+After using, just toss it into a freezer bag and pop it into the freezer.
 When ready to use, remove from freezer and grate frozen.
 Frozen ginger is actually easier to grate than fresh ginger!

 Serving suggestions

-We like to keep this simple and serve over a bed of rice.
+We like to keep this simple and serve it over a bed of rice.
 You could also serve over cooked quinoa or eat just all by itself.
 This would be delicious with Asian Cucumbers served as a side salad and Cowboy cookies for dessert!

 Cubes of chicken covered in an orange sauce on a white plate.